Announcing - FCM CEDI Webinar

-The First Nations - Municipal CEDI is a joint initiative of the Federation of Canadian Municipalities (FCM) and Cando that builds the capacity of First Nations and adjacent municipalities to develop joint community economic development (CED) plans and strategies.
+The First Nations - Municipal Community Economic Development Initiative (CEDI) is a joint initiative of the Federation of Canadian Municipalities (FCM) and Cando that builds the capacity of First Nations and nearby municipal partners to develop joint community economic development (CED) plans and strategies.

 To learn more about CEDI and its participating communities, join the CEDI Community of Practice and access the CEDI Toolkit, visit the CEDI website today.

 CEDI is funded by Indigenous & Northern Affairs Canada (INAC).

 The CEDI Series will focus on the Stronger Together toolkit framework, going through the 4 stages, explaining the tools available, and sharing lessons learned in developing joint economic initiatives.

 Muster your courage; take that lead of faith.
 The other orders of government aren’t actually the enemy – they can become your best allies.
 When you look at the downloading of services by the federal government to the provinces and from the provinces down to municipalities, we’ve got a lot more in common.
 If we can pool our resources and our knowledge, we can come up with some unique solutions that we wouldn’t have been able to come up with on our own.
 And that alone is well worth it. – Chief Roland Twinn, Sawridge First Nation, AB.

 We are not dividing up a small pie into smaller pieces, but instead we are creating a bigger pie together. – Councillor Charles Fournier, City of Edmundston, NB